Supporting Young Adults Serving Our Country

 About the Fund

-The Patricia Sagawa Corpsmember Relief Fund is designed to provide critical financial support to young adults facing barriers during their term of a service in one of the 140+ member organizations of The Corps Network.
+The Patricia Sagawa Corpsmember Relief Fund is designed to provide critical financial support to young adults facing barriers during their term of a service in one of the 150+ member organizations of The Corps Network.
 The fund is made possible through a generous donation by Shirley Sagawa, a member of The Corps Network’s Board of Directors, in honor of her mother.
+Take a look at our FY22 data report.
 Please scroll below to learn more.

 The fund is designed to offer support to young adults facing conditions that may prevent them from serving or completing their term of service.
 Funds can be requested to support short-term relief including, but not limited to: